Anuujints/FinalUCBX/README.md

 Final group project—Peter, Ivan, Michel, Ema and Anu.

 <<<<<<< HEAD
-Acronyms
-Centers for Disease Control and Prevention’s (CDC) Inﬂuenza-like Illness (ILI)

 The Epidemiology and Prevention Branch in the Influenza Division at CDC collects, compiles and analyzes information on influenza activity year-round in the United States and produces FluView, a weekly influenza surveillance report, and FluView Interactive, which allows for more in-depth exploration of influenza surveillance data.

-nationwide staring from 1997/98 statewide starting from 2010
+This complied data is available nationwide starting from 1997/98 and statewide starting from 2010

 Data sources for final project

 1. EHR data obtained from athenahealth:- collected from 2009 to 2016 3 independent variables extracted from this data source